-In addition, there are two special groups:
+In addition, there are two special folders:

 2.3 Filtering Views

-There is also a search box at the top of the views which allows you to filter and search for views or groups with the search terms you type.
+There is also a search box at the top of the views which allows you to filter and search for views or folders with the search terms you type.
 If you have a lot of views, then this can help you quickly find the one you want to see.

 2.4 Opening a View

 When you click on the particular view name, it will take you to the regular Zendesk view unless you've configured Quickie to open views in Lovely Views instead.
 The app will close when you click on a view unless you've pinned it, using the pin button on the toolbar.

 2.5 Bookmarking tickets

 If you've bookmarked tickets using the button on the toolbar, those tickets will appear in a special folder named Bookmarks, above the views.
 This folder can be expanded and collapsed like other folders.
 To open a bookmark, simply click on it or use the Tab key to select it and press Enter.